jabrinkman/mRNASeq/README.md

 # mRNASeq
-Core code for mRNAseq analysis
+Core code for mRNAseq exploratory analysis in R with DESeq for IDHmut-p53 project.